Adityams06/Movie_Recommendation/README.md

 # Movie Recommendation Engine

-Recommender System is a system that seeks to predict or filter preferences according to the user’s choices.
+Recommendation System is a system that seeks to predict or filter preferences according to the user’s choices.
 Recommender systems are utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags, and products in general.

-This Recomendndation system uses content based, Coseine similarity to recommends items based on user’s preferences.
+This Recommendation system uses content-based, Cosine similarity to recommends items based on the user’s preferences.
 Model is trained with IMDb dataset which has around 5000 movies

 ## Dependencies
 - Python 3